 This one may be controversial, but you have to admit Theon is an incredibly well-written character whose journey, though not a pleasant one, is certainly fascinating to watch unfold.

 I have to say, when Theon elects to betray the House of Stark, a family who took him in as though he were one of their own, I couldn’t wait to see him meet his fate.
 However, witnessing his barbaric suffering at the hands of Ramsay Bolton, it’s hard not to feel sorry for Theon, and as the show progresses, his looming redemption certainly feels earned.
 Much of this brilliant character journey is owed to the phenomenal performance of Alfie Allen, who garnered a swell of critical praise for his work.

 Ultimately, by the final season, Theon comes full circle and dies a hero.
 He repents for his sins against the House of Stark in a most tragic sacrifice, protecting Bran and allowing Arya to strike the killer blow to the Night King.
 The battle could have been very different were it not for Theon Greyjoy.

 More commonly known as The Red Witch, Melisandre introduces mysterious magic and tragic prophecies to Westeros when she arrives in season two.

-Now, I know what you’re thinking, this shady lady and her dark arts cause quite a lot of trouble, and she even prompts one of the cruellest deaths in the whole show, when she forces Stannis to sacrifice his daughter.
+Now, I know what you’re thinking, this shady lady and her dark arts cause quite a lot of trouble, and she even prompts one of the cruelest deaths in the whole show when she forces Stannis to sacrifice his daughter.
 But we all want a bit of drama, don’t we?
 And Melisandre certainly delivers on that front.